-The fact of the matter is, there are many patient advocacy groups and patient communities that exist to help other people deal with a variety of conditions.
+The fact of the matter is, there are many patient advocacy groups and patient communities that exist to help people.
 But when that diagnosis comes, there is a void as each person and each family determines how they will handle the new state of their lives.

 In bringing about change just in the small company where I work, the details (connecting the dots between all of the needed efforts) create success or failure.
-We can try a variety of marketing efforts or training sessions, but the integration of the individual effort to the entire system of what we are doing is a company is the critical component.
+We can try a variety of marketing efforts or training sessions.
+Still, the integration of the individual effort to the entire system is the critical component.

 Patient communities and healthcare systems are managed by different stakeholders, and they have different needs.
 How can they become better aligned?
 How can we connect the dots?

 What Can Groups Do Now?

 In our podcast, we recognize that a lot of healthcare’s issues are BIG issues that need the involvement of the government or a mega healthcare system to reframe the conversation.
 That said, looking to the large entities to solve our problems can take away the ownership that we can have.

 We can’t just wait for change.
 We can’t just complain on social media about how things should be better.